Noel-F/Android/README.md

-## Project 4
+## School Project 2
-Day 4 project.
 This app demonstrates the Goople Maps API for Android.
 Enables user to add/save a place name, details and a photo of any location around the world by tapping on the screen.
-User can also edit previous locations information.
+User can also edit previous location information.
 User permissions for location and camera are requiered to be able to save data and get current location.

 ### Built With
 * [Google Maps Android API](https://developers.google.com/maps/documentation/android-api/)